 Betty Musolf Scholarship.
 For new or continuing students majoring in music with emphasis on piano.

-Rev. Dr. Robert A. and Pauline L. Olson-Koenig Music Scholarship.
+Rev. Dr. Robert A. and Pauline L. Olson-Koenig Music Scholarship in honor and memory of Marjorie Rusch.
 For a student of academic merit who is pursuing a degree in music.
 The student must demonstrate a past work history or experience working as a volunteer in their community.
 The student must also demonstrate financial need.

 Rock/Kaziukewicz Keyboard Scholarship.
 For a full-time undergraduate junior or senior music major with a minimum cumulative GPA of 3.0.
 First priority should be given to students whose principal instrument is keyboard (piano, organ or harpsichord), and who have demonstrated outstanding performance skills.